gitsparty/CSharpBenchmarks/EqualityStructs/Results.md

 __Peformance of Default GetHashCode Implementation (HashSet Benchmark)__

-When a struct gets used in a HashSet, GetHashCode should distribute the hashcode evenly among all elements in the set.
+When a struct gets used in a HashSet, GetHashCode should distribute the hash evenly among all elements in the set.
 GuidFirstSameTenant does't distribute the hashcode evenly.
 GuidFirstWithEquatableSameTenant does.
 The performance difference between the two is around 17 times.